rfonascimento/salsify-condition-editor-ui/README.md

 The end goal should not change, but in the case that I'll not make it through the end, still I've something to showcase!
 Let's see how that goes, fingers crossed, and let's goooo!!!

+Update #1:
+Well the end result is not what I expected initially, specially for the UI and I hoped to have completely to 100% the exercise but given the time constraints I could not.
+Enumerators filtering was left out, sorry.

 ### The Plan

 - [x] Read the docs and understand the exercise - ~20m